lucascagostinho/entra21-logica-java-2022/Aula14 - 01 - Matrizes/README.md

 <br>

 > The members of an array type are all of the following:
-- The public final field length, which contains the number of components of the array.
+> - The public final field length, which contains the number of components of the array.
 Length may be positive or zero;
-- All the members inherited from class Object; the only method of Object that is not inherited is its clone method;
+> - All the members inherited from class Object; the only method of Object that is not inherited is its clone method;
-- The public method clone(), which overrides the clone method in class Object and throws no checked exceptions.
+> - The public method clone(), which overrides the clone method in class Object and throws no checked exceptions.

-### To access the PT-BR version of this guide, click [here](./README_PT-BR.md).